Franco-Provençal: Origin of the name

 Franco-Provençal is an extremely fragmented language, with scores of highly peculiar local variations that never merged over time.
 The range of dialect diversity is far greater than that found in the langue d'oïl and Occitan regions.
 Comprehension of one dialect by speakers of another is often difficult.
 Nowhere is it spoken in a "pure form" and there is not a "standard reference language" that the modern generic label used to identify the language may indicate.
 This explains why speakers use local terms to name it, such as Bressan, Forèzien, or Valdôtain, or simply patouès ("patois").
-Only in recent years have speakers not specialists in linguistics become conscious of the language's collective identity.
+Only in recent years have speakers who are not specialists in linguistics become conscious of the language's collective identity.

 The language region was first recognized in the 19th century during advances in research into the nature and structure of human speech.
 Graziadio Isaia Ascoli (1829–1907), a pioneering linguist, analyzed the unique phonetic and structural characteristics of numerous spoken dialects.
 In an article written about 1873 and published later, he offered a solution to existing disagreements about dialect frontiers and proposed a new linguistic region.
 He placed it between the langues d'oïl group of languages (Franco) and the langues d'oc group (Provençal) and gave Franco-Provençal its name.

 Ascoli (1878, p.
 61) described the language in these terms in his defining essay on the subject:

 Although the name Franco-Provençal appears misleading, it continues to be used in most scholarly journals for the sake of continuity.
-Suppression of the hyphen between the two parts of the language name in French (francoprovençal) was generally adopted following a conference at the University of Neuchâtel in 1969, however, most English journals continue to use the traditional spelling.
+Suppression of the hyphen between the two parts of the language name in French (francoprovençal) was generally adopted following a conference at the University of Neuchâtel in 1969; however, most English-language journals continue to use the traditional spelling.

-The name Romand has been in use regionally in Switzerland at least since 1494, when notaries in Fribourg were directed to write their minutes in both German and Rommant.
+The name Romand has been in use regionally in Switzerland at least since 1424, when notaries in Fribourg were directed to write their minutes in both German and Rommant.
 It continues to appear in the names of many Swiss cultural organizations today.
 The term "Romand" is also used by some professional linguists who feel that the compound word "Franco-Provençal" is "inappropriate".